lrfinotti/cybr201_book/01-WhatIsCrypto.md

 find_possible_word(part_dec, "be", test_dec_dict)
 ```

 Ah-ha!
-If indeed "H" is "b" and "W" is "u" we see "but" once and "be" 19 times.
+If indeed "H" is "b" and "W" is "u".
+We see "but" once and "be" 19 times.
 It seems to work then:

 ```{code-cell} ipython3
 test_dec_dict["H"] = "b"